joeyhoer/starter/CONTRIBUTING.md

 # How to contribute

-In addition to global, system level preferences, there are tons of great apps for OS X which have configurable preferences stored in property list (plist) files, editable by the defaults command and other tools.
+In addition to global, system level preferences, there are tons of great apps for macOS which have configurable preferences stored in property list (plist) files, editable by the defaults command and other tools.
 So many, in fact, that it would be difficult for any one person to compile them all.
 That's why we're relying on your help.
 If there is a tool that you'd like to see represented, help us out by opening a pull request!

 There are a few guidelines that we need contributors to follow to keep the project clean and maintainable.
 To ensure your pull request is accepted, please review the following guidelines.